trslater/stantz/src/docs/decisions.md

   - It removes the possibility of having an AABB with two object children (every AABB is tied to at most 1 object)
   - Issues:
     - Could have a node with an object that still has children
-      - This would also be a limitation of having node value be either Object or AABB
+      - This would also be a limitation of having node value be either (Geometry, Material) tuple or AABB